TV Patrol: 1986–2004: Pre-launch and TV Patrol (first iteration)

-On April 1, 1996, Noli de Castro became the sole anchor of the newscast, replacing Sanchez and Evangelista, and reduced its airtime to 30 minutes.
-On January 4, 1999, the newscast returned its airtime to 1 hour.
-On February 14, 2000, TV Patrol started its simulcast over AM radio stations DZMM (Metro Manila), DYAB-AM (Cebu), and DXAB-AM (Davao) and began its online presence through the ABS-CBN News website.
-On February 12, 2001, de Castro left the newscast, in order to run for Senator in the 2001 elections.
+On July 1, 1996, Noli de Castro became the sole anchor of the newscast, which had reduced its airtime to 30 minutes, emulating the styles of American network news programs.
+This reformat was ABS-CBN's effort to counter-program the success of the Tagalog-dubbed airing of the Mexican telenovela, MariMar, on RPN-9.
+On January 4, 1999, TV Patrol re-expanded its airtime to 1 hour.

+On February 14, 2000, TV Patrol started simulcasting over DZMM (Metro Manila), DYAB-AM (Cebu), and DXAB-AM (Davao) and began its online presence through the ABS-CBN News website.
+On February 12, 2001, de Castro left the newscast to run for Senator in the 2001 elections.
 Henry Omaga-Diaz temporarily replaced de Castro the day after.

-On March 12, 2001, Korina Sanchez, together with Aljo Bendijo, joining Omaga-Diaz, taking over the anchor chair vacated by de Castro.
-Marc Logan and Tina Monzon-Palma were hired to become the news reader of trivial segments and features.
-Cheryl Cosim, Pinky Webb, Erwin Tulfo and Ces Drilon were assigned as the substitute anchors of the newscast.
+On March 12, 2001, Korina Sanchez, together with Aljo Bendijo, joined Omaga-Diaz as new co-anchors – returning the newscast into a three-man presentation.
+Marc Logan and Tina Monzon-Palma were also hired for trivial segments, tongue-in-cheek satire and environmental features.
+Cheryl Cosim, Pinky Webb, Erwin Tulfo, Ces Drilon and Kathy San Gabriel were designated as substitute anchors when any of the three were unavailable or on assignment.

-On April 21, 2003, TV Patrol relaunched its studio set (also shared with ABS-CBN Insider and News Central on the Studio 23), news desk, and graphics, along with the theme music & a silhouetted OBB.
-Julius Babao replaced Bendijo and Omaga-Diaz after several changes in the anchor chair.
-In the same year, TV Patrol also simulcasted on ABS-CBN's UHF station Studio 23 for several months.
-In March 2004, Babao later joined Sanchez at the news studio, after broadcasting from Studio 7.
-The newscast was expanded to 90 minutes.
-Aside from its reformat, TV Patrol adopted the ABS-CBN News 2004 slogan "Subok na Maaasahan".
-In September 2004, the ratings of TV Patrol started to decline, due to competition with rival GMA's primetime newscast 24 Oras.
-Thus, the ABS-CBN management decided to relaunch TV Patrol before the end of 2004.
+On April 21, 2003, TV Patrol relaunched its multipurpose studio set, news desk, and graphics, along with the theme music & a silhouetted OBB.
+Julius Babao replaced Bendijo and Omaga-Diaz after several interim changes in the anchor chair.
+In the same year, TV Patrol also simulcast on ABS-CBN's UHF sister station Studio 23 for several months.
+In March 2004, Babao later joined Sanchez at the news studio after broadcasting from Studio 7.

+Aside from its reformat, TV Patrol adopted ABS-CBN News' 2004 slogan, "Subok na Maaasahan".

+By September 2004, the ratings of TV Patrol began to decline due to competition with rival GMA's new primetime newscast 24 Oras.
+Thus, the ABS-CBN management decided to relaunch TV Patrol before the end of the same year.

-On November 19, Sanchez left the newscast for the second time to make way for the network's new relaunched newscast as TV Patrol World.
+On November 19, Sanchez left the newscast for the second time to make way for the impending rebrand.